shrutiiiyet/Excelidraw/README.md

 - Setting up deployment and CI/CD pipelines

-## ⚙️ Coming Soon:

-- Full containerization and orchestration using Docker

-- Migration to Bun runtime for improved speed and developer experience
+---

+## 📣 Stay Tuned

+The complete Excelidraw app will be available online soon.
+Feel free to star 🌟 the repo and follow updates!

+---

-### 📜 License
+# 📜 License

 This project is licensed under the MIT License.
 Feel free to use, modify, and share responsibly.